 - Peanut butter = a ping-pong ball

-Read our guide Stop Overeating at the Dinner Table for secrets to eating reasonable portions, like putting leftovers away before you start eating and never, ever chowing down straight out of a takeout container.
+Read our guide Stop Overeating at the Dinner Table for secrets to eating reasonable portions, like putting leftovers away before you start eating and never chowing down straight out of a takeout container.

 Make Time for More Exercise

-To lose weight you need to use more calories than you take in, otherwise you’ll store those excess calories as fat.
+If your goal is to lose weight, you need to use more calories than you take in; otherwise you’ll store those excess calories as fat.
 You might not know how much physical activity you need to drop pounds, though, and it could be more than you assume.
-Here’s what the American College of Sports Medicine (ACSM) advises:
+While it varies among people, here is what the American College of Sports Medicine (ACSM) generally advises:

-If you’re carrying a lot of extra weight, the idea of doing more than 250 minutes of exercise a week to slim down may seem overwhelming; keep in mind that even losing small amounts of weight has health benefits, and that you can work up to the recommendations over time.
+If you’re carrying a lot of extra weight, the idea of doing more than 250 minutes of exercise a week may seem overwhelming; keep in mind that even losing a small amount of weight has health benefits, and that you can work up to the recommendations over time.

-Exercise is critically important for weight loss and maintenance, but being more physically active isn’t all about going for a run or hitting the gym.
-Adopting a less sedentary lifestyle—simply moving more in other ways throughout your day—can also help you manage your size.
+Exercise is critically important for weight management, but being more physically active isn’t all about going for a run or hitting the gym.
+Adopting a less sedentary lifestyle — simply moving more in other ways throughout your day — can also help.
 When researchers looked at a group of people living relatively sedentary lifestyles, those who were obese stood up and moved around 2.5 hours less per day than leaner people.
-Experts call standing, moving from place-to-place (like walking back and forth between your kitchen and home office) and any other physical activity that isn’t intentional exercise “NEAT,” an acronym for “non-exercise activity thermogenesis.”
+Experts call standing, moving from place-to-place (like walking back and forth between your kitchen and home office), cleaning the house or gardening, and any other physical activity that isn’t intentional exercise “NEAT,” an acronym for “non-exercise activity thermogenesis.”

-They say that if we did more of it we’d be much healthier—and slimmer—overall.
+They say that we’d be much healthier if we did more of it overall.
 How can you live a NEAT-er lifestyle?
-Remind yourself to get up from your desk for at least a few minutes every hour (set an alarm so you don’t need to remember), walk or bike more places instead of driving and think of chores as a way to be more active instead of as, well, chores.
-You can learn more about NEAT in our article 8 Ways to Move More.
+Remind yourself to get up from your desk for at least a few minutes every hour (set an alarm so you don’t need to remember), walk, or bike more places instead of driving, and think of chores as a way to be more active.

 Being tired influences your weight more than you may think.
 Most of us need seven to nine hours of sleep, and getting less can impact your waistline.
 A large study of nurses found that those who got five or fewer hours of sleep were 15 percent more likely to be obese than those who got seven or more hours.
 There are several ways that a lack of sleep affects weight.